MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 dir("qcoder-analysis-project/documents")
 ```

-Now the user needs to copy the files in 'txts' and place them in the 'documents' folder within the qcoder_analysis_project.
+Now copy the files in 'txts' and place them in the 'documents' folder within the qcoder_analysis_project.
 To do this, run:

 ```Rscript
 rawPath <- "~/Desktop/proof-of-concept/txts"